farookhridoy/pixofix-photo-editor-tracker/README.md

 ## 📌 Future Enhancements

-- 📂 Drag-and-drop folder uploads
+- Multiple image uploads
-- 🔍 AI error detection in images
+- Using file lock for 2 min after that automatically unlocked the file
-- 🖥 Adobe Creative Cloud API Integration
+-
-- 📦 Batch downloading of completed files
+-

 ## ✅ Contribution & Evaluation Checklist